saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

 # Configure your bridge

-When you deploy an EdgeVPN node, it creates an SDN Open vSwitch (OVS) in your computer; ports of this OVS are like ports of an Ethernet switch, and WebRTC TinCan links are like virtual cables that terminate on these ports through a tap interface.
+When you deploy a node, it creates an SDN Open vSwitch (OVS) in your computer; ports of this OVS are like ports of an Ethernet switch, and WebRTC TinCan links are like virtual cables that terminate on these ports through a tap interface.
 There are two types of deployment you may consider.

 ## Bridge with IP address

 The first type of deployment "patches" the OVS switch to a Linux bridge that is set up with its own IPv4 address.
-This is useful, for instance, when the EdgeVPN node is a single node (physical machine, VM, container) that is added to the network.
+This is useful, for instance, when the node is a single node (physical machine, VM, container) that is added to the network.
 The configuration is as follows:

 An example of the console output of _ip address_ of how such a deployment would look like in a node is pasted below.
 In this example:

 * lo is the loopback interface
 * eth0 is the main network interface
 * ovs-system is the Open vSwitch
-* edgbr101000F is the EdgeVPN bridge (the name is a concatenation of the prefix and overlay ID from the configuration)
+* edgbr101000F is the EdgeVPN.io bridge (the name is a concatenation of the prefix and overlay ID from the configuration)
 * brl10100F is the bridge configured with an IP address
-* tnl-* are the tap devices from which EdgeVPN packets are picked/injected from/into the virtual network
+* tnl-* are the tap devices from which EdgeVPN.io packets are picked/injected from/into the virtual network

 ```
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000